Maintaining the right tire pressure is crucial if you want to avoid potential road accidents.

 Is it mandatory to replace the sensors when replacing tires?

 It will depend on how won’t out the sensors are.
-Instead of replacing the sensors every time during a service change, what most repairs shops do is maintaining them.
+Instead of replacing the sensors every time during a service change, what most repair shops do is maintaining them.
 They will replace the retaining nut, valve core, and valve stem core and then check that all the systems are working.
 If everything is okay, there is no need to change the sensors.

 Having a TPMS tool ensures that your sensors are functioning well.
 If your tires are not well deflated then the likelihood of accidents is high.
 We have reviewed some of the best TPMS tools in the market and searching for a winner has not been easy.
 But, we have a winner – the VXDAS EL-50448 Auto TPMS Tool.
 The tool offers all the functions required in a TPMS tool that will still remain easy to use.
 It is also compatible with most car models.